aiman-al-masoud/deixiscript/minimalist-rewrite.md

+convert any Ast (except for derivation clauses) to world model stuff?
+A specific function just to do that, so as to simplify the implementation of Command(Negate).
+The tell() function has already basically almost the same purpose.

 - check for a match with analytic derivation clauses
 - if there is a match, execute the definition, else go on
 - expand negations, & other stuff that doesn't require KB